Nick Piombino: Collages

 After his return from Italy and Morocco, Piombino continued to create collages, which he describes as "visual poetry", inspired by his exposure to the conceptual art movement through the work of Bernadette Mayer, Vito Acconci, and Robert Smithson.

 Piombino's earliest collages were created using old magazines and other found materials.
 In the 1980s he moved from working with found materials to photocollages.
 In his more recent collages, such as his photocollage "novel" Free Fall, Piombino has returned to the use of found materials, which he photocopies, then cuts and pastes.
-Photos of his early collages can be found on his blog, fait accompli.

 His works were exhibited in group shows at the arts center PS122 in 1980 and 2006, at the Maryann Boesky Gallery in 2001, and at the Harvard Dudley House in 2005.
 Free Fall was exhibited as part of the Analogous Series curated by Tim Peterson in Cambridge, Massachusetts, in 2005 and was published by Otoliths Press in 2007.
 Collages from Free Fall have subsequently been incorporated into a video of the same name by artist Mike Burakoff.